open-orchestra/open-orchestra-docs/en/developer_guide/entity_list_ajax_pagination.rst

 * ``key`` : name of the property in your facade used by the dataTable

-This mapping can be specified in a number of different formats including YAML, XML or directly inside your entities class via the annotations
+This mapping can be specified in a number of different formats including YAML, XML or directly inside your entities class via annotations

 For instance, the ``Redirection`` entity will look like: